AnthonyvW/FieldWeave/README.md

 3\.2\.
 Move the downloaded zipped folder into 3rd_party_imports

 4\.
 Configure the camera settings using `amscope_camera_configuration.yaml`.
-For now, you can copy settings from TRIM until I get around to properly implementing this functionality into Forge.
+For now, you can copy settings from TRIM until I get around to properly implementing this functionality into FieldWeave.

 5\.
 Run the main application: